-The habitat mitigation areas have performed well during Year 2.
-Minor issues with the irrigation system, vandalism, pests, and herbivory were observed during the Year 2 monitoring efforts; however, these issues were minor and should not impeded the success of the mitigation areas.
-Maintenance activities including weed abatement, irrigation repair, basin repair, and erosion control were conducted on a regular basis during Year 2.
-Replacement of dead container plants in the Phase 1 mitigation areas will occur during the Phase 3 planting effort (fall/winter 2021/2022) and will help to increase the level of native cover in the mitigation areas.
+The habitat mitigation areas have performed well during Year 3.
+Minor issues with the irrigation system, vandalism, pests, and herbivory were observed during the Year 3 monitoring efforts; however, these issues were minor and should not impede the success of the mitigation areas.
+Erosion in most of the Phase 1 mitigation areas was minor; however, severe erosion in the DG-3A mitigation area surrounding Altadena Drain occurred during the stormy season and LACPW is working on design plans to redirect high intensity flows to the reservoir and repair the erosion.
+Maintenance activities including weed abatement, irrigation repair, basin repair, and erosion control were conducted on a regular basis during Year 3.
+Supplemental planting of container plants in the Phase 1 mitigation areas will occur during the Phase 3 planting effort

+(fall/winter 2022/2023) and will help to increase the level of native cover in the mitigation areas.
 In addition, continued weed abatement efforts will continue to reduce competition from nonnative and invasive weeds.

-The Phase 1 mitigation areas have met the success criteria for container plant survivorship and native plant cover.
-In addition, the Year 2 performance standard for nonnative cover was met for the LBVI,

-RAFSS, CSS, and Coast Live Oak Woodland habitats; however, this standard was not achieved for the Riparian community.
-There is no Year 2 performance standard for native plant species richness; however, all communities have either met the Year 5 performance standard or are trending towards meeting the standard.
-The performance standards for structural patch richness, sediment/topographic stability, and wildlife use monitoring were not required to be assessed during Year 2 and these standards will be assessed during future monitoring events.
+The Phase 1 mitigation areas have met the success criteria for container plant survivorship and nonnative plant cover.
+In addition, the Year 3 performance standard for native cover was met for the LBVI, riparian, CSS, and coast live oak woodland habitats; however, this standard was not achieved for the RAFSS community.
+There is no Year 3 performance standard for native plant species richness; however, all communities except the RAFSS have already met the Year 5 performance standard.
+The performance standards for structural patch richness, sediment/topographic stability, and wildlife use monitoring were not required to be assessed during Year 3 and these standards will be assessed during future monitoring events.